etingof/pyasn1/doc/source/docs/tutorial.rst

 :py:class:`~pyasn1.type.univ.SequenceOf` and
-:py:class:`~pyasn1.type.univ.SetOf` types are expressed by the very similar pyasn1 type objects.
+:py:class:`~pyasn1.type.univ.SetOf` types are expressed by the very similar pyasn1 `list` type objects.
 Their components can only be addressed by position and they both have a property of automatic resize.

-To specify inner component type, the <b>componentType</b> class attribute should refer to another pyasn1 type object.
+To specify inner component type, the **componentType** class attribute should refer to another pyasn1 type object.

 .. code-block:: python